-In 2019, the region experienced many demonstrations spanning the Arab world, each expressing the desire for a better future.
-This exhibition of images, video, and writings takes its name from a phrase echoed on the streets of Baghdad. and scrawled across a wall in the city: ‘All What I Want is Life’.
+In recent times, much of the Arab world has experienced protest action, and while the political and economic demands differed between uprisings, at the core of each movement was the desire for a better future.
+This exhibition of images, video, and writing, takes its title from graffiti scrawled across a wall in Baghdad that encapsulates this desire: ‘All What I Want is Life.’

 Protest Photography and the Legacy of Moments in West Asia and Northern Africa